 Broker-dealer AML legislation in the United States is based on two primary legislation: the Bank Secrecy Act (BSA) and the USA Patriot Act.

-The Bank Secrecy Act (BSA): The BSA, which was enacted in 1979, establishes an AML compliance framework for all banks and financial institutions in the USA.
-The US Treasury regulates Broker-dealers under the BSA, which includes the obligation to preserve financial transaction records and make notifications with the Financial Crimes Enforcement Network (FinCEN) when any unusual activity that might signal money laundering is found.
+The Bank Secrecy Act (BSA): The BSA, enacted in 1979, establishes an AML compliance framework for all banks and financial institutions in the USA.
+The US Treasury regulates Broker-dealers under the BSA, which includes the obligation to preserve financial transaction records and notify the Financial Crimes Enforcement Network (FinCEN) when any unusual activity that might signal money laundering is found.
 Part 1023 of the BSA has regulations for broker-dealers.

-- Broker-dealer AML obligations should facilitate customer identification and due diligence processes under the Patriot Act.
+- UNDER THE PATRIOT ACT, broker-dealer AML obligations should facilitate customer identification and due diligence processes.

 - Transaction monitoring and reporting of suspicious activity.